Fully Convolutional Neural Networks to Detect Clinical Dermoscopic Features: Conclusions

-\subsubsection{Acknowledgments.}
+\subsubsection{Acknowledgments}

-Thanks to the Natural Sciences and Engineering Research Council (NSERC) of Canada for funding and to the NVIDIA Corporation for the donation of a Titan X GPU used in this research.
-Thanks to Kathleen Moriarty for helpful discussions and assistance in data preparation.
+The authors are grateful to Kathleen P. Moriarty for helpful discussions and assistance in data preparation, and to the NVIDIA Corporation for donating a Titan X GPU used in this research.